amdonatusprince/payce/README.md

 ## Features

 - **Seamless Payments**: Businesses, creators, and merchants can receive payments effortlessly from anyone.
-- **Batch Payments**: Send multiple payments to vendors or process employee payroll using the Request Network’s batch payment feature.
+- **Batch Payments**: Send multiple payments to vendors or process employee payroll using the Payce Network’s batch payment feature.
 - **Invoice Creation**: Businesses and merchants can generate invoices for their customers directly on Payce, making managing billing and payment collection easy.
 - **Transaction Insights**:
   - Payce consumes data from the network to display comprehensive transaction history.